EdJoPaTo/website-stalker-example/sites/com-apple-apple-pay.md

 [Add a card](https://wallet.apple.com/setup/?referrer=cid%3Dapy-200-100016)

-Shop with Apple Pay now through 12/15 and get exclusive deals from Ray‑Ban, Columbia, and more.
-[See offers](https://offers.applepay.apple/holiday)
+Use Apple Card with Apple Pay and get 2% Daily Cash back on every purchase.
+[Learn more about Apple Card](https://www.apple.com/apple-card/)

 Faster and easier
  than